jeishu/first-portfolio/README.md

                     </li>

 ```
-Spaces used for divding up the styles in CSS || Comments used to help indicate the Flexbox Parent
+Spaces used for dividing up the styles in CSS || Comments used to help indicate the Flexbox Parent
 ```
    /* flexbox parent :: img div.aboutInfo */
 .aboutCard {